mpenet/thera/README.md

 # Thera

-Extensible Cassandra CQL DSL + Client with Schema support.
+Extensible Cassandra Client with schema support.

-It is a work in progress, expect bugs, missing features and headaches.
+It is a work in progress.

 ## Goal / Why

+Provide a CQL based client for Cassandra/Clojure.

+I didn't want to reinvent the wheel using Thrift since a number of Thrift based clients for clojure already exist.

-Provide a CQL based client for Cassandra, without having to deal with Thrift history from the java client libraries out there (the Cassandra maintainers said that removing Thrift as a requirement is a longer-term goal).
+Cassandra maintainers wrote that removing Thrift as a requirement is a longer-term goal, so using CQL seemed like a reasonable idea.

 This is also the occasion to have some fun with a DSL, Cassandra capabilities, and help the Cassandra maintainers finding/fixing bugs at this early stage of CQL.

-It is worth noting that CQL is quite young and doens't support 100% of cassandra current features, ex: no support for super columns, but compound columns will be available in the (hopefully near) future and should be better in this regard, instead of a two-deep structure, you can have one of arbitrary depth.
+It is worth noting that CQL is quite young and does not support 100% of cassandra current features.
+Ex: no support for super columns, but compound columns will be available in the (hopefully near) future and should be better in this regard, instead of a two-deep structure, you will have one of arbitrary depth.

 ## Example

-### A simple query would look like this
+### A simple query (and its execution) would look like this

 ```clojure
 @(select :foo (where (= key "bar")))